elixirschool/elixirschool/_posts/2018-12-26-til-how-to-run-ecto-migrations-in-production.md

 categories: til
 date: 2018-12-16
 layout: post
-title: How to Run Ecto Migrations on Production
+title: TIL How to Run Ecto Migrations on Production
 excerpt: >
   What to do when you can't use `mix ecto.migrate`
 ---